neos/doctools/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 You can define as many titles for each resource as you want – the resulting file is always the same, identified by the sha1 hash.

+.. note:: Internally, FLOW3 uses a rewrite rule to map the speaking titles to the hash files.

 Mirror Mode
 -----------

+.. warning:: The setting ``mirrorMode`` might be removed in the future.

 Publishing resources basically means copying files from a private location to the public web directory.
-Creating copies however comes with a little speed penalty and in some cases the size of duplicated resources can become an issue.
+By default, FLOW3 creates symbolic links, making the resource publishing process fast.

-If your operating system supports symbolic links, you can speed up the publication process by telling FLOW3 to create symlinks instead of copies.
+If your operating system does not support symbolic links, you need to tell FLOW3 to create copies instead of symlinks.
 This can be achieved through some setting in FLOW3's ``Settings.yaml``:

 .. code-block:: yaml

+	TYPO3:
 	  FLOW3:
 	    resource:
 	      publishing:
 	        fileSystem:
 	          # Strategy for mirroring files: Either "copy" or "link"
-	        mirrorMode: link
+	          mirrorMode: copy

 Resource Stream Wrapper
 =======================